Gluesticks Blog

 • offset spatula or butter knife

-How to decorated Robin Egg Sugar Cookies
+How To Make Robin Egg Sugar Cookies

 robin's egg cookies in a variety of colors

-Spread speckled frosting over sugar cookies.
+Step 7: Spread frosting over cooled sugar cookies.

 For best results store decorated sugar cookies in an airtight container at room temperature or chilled in the refrigerator.